florianackle/budget-planner/knowledgebase/CLONE-PROJECT.md

 ```

 ### start database
-Go to the root directory an rund
+Go to the root directory and run
 ```bash
   docker-compose up --build
 ```